Network > VPC > Console Guide

 • All instances within a VPC cannot access the internet without internet gateway.

-• Excessively transferred "Broadcast, Multicast, Unknown Unicast" may be blocked without prior notice.
+• Excessively transferred 'Broadcast, Multicast, Unknown Unicast' may be blocked without notice.

-• You can specify whether to use the Private IP DNS feature in the Korea (Pangyo), Korea (Pyeongchon), and Korea (Gwangju) regions.
+• You can specify whether to enable the Private IP DNS feature.

 • The feature is only available within the same VPC.